Last updated: 3 February 2021

-From Saturday 5 December 2020, it will be mandatory for specified businesses and venues to keep a contact register of visitors, to assist in keeping WA safe from the threat of COVID-19.
+From 6am on Tuesday 2 February 2021, it is mandatory for specified businesses and venues to keep a contact register of visitors, to assist in keeping WA safe from the threat of COVID-19.

 A contact register is a record of anyone over 16 years of age (including staff, customers, contractors and volunteers) who attends a specified business or venue in WA.
 It must record the following information:

 Contact registration is not required for children under 16 years.
 However, adults that accompany children under 16 are encouraged to register their details.